learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 ```

 ---
+- Variable Scope in JavaScript: Lexical scope means that scope is defined by author-time decisions of where functions are declared.
+[From You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)

 - Each scope is like its own 'bucket' in JavaScript––our variables live within a space and can reach out to an outer scope: